SOC2

 Q: How long does the SOC 2 compliance process typically take?

-Q: Is SOC 2 compliance legally required?
+Q: Is SOC 2 compliance legally required for all businesses?